How to Run a Headless Browser with Python for Web Scraping: Tips and Tricks

 Why use a headless browser in Python?

 “Selenium automates browsers.
 That's it!
 What you do with that power is entirely up to you.”

-Which leads us to believe that automated browsers have various use cases.
+This leads us to believe that automated browsers have various use cases.
 But why run them in headless mode?
-Well the answer is yet again simple.
-A Python headless browser uses less resources (CPU and memory) compared to a headful browser.
+Well, the answer is yet again simple.
+A Python headless browser uses fewer resources (CPU and memory) compared to a headful browser.
 And that is mainly because there are no graphical elements to be drawn.